 - a.
 Within one business day of becoming aware that an MCOP panel provider which served 100 or more of the MCOP's members in the previous 12 months failed to notify the MCOP they are no longer available to serve as an MCOP panel provider; - b.
-At least 4 months before the effective date of a systemic change in panel.
-ODM defines a systemic change in panel as an MCOP-initiated termination or change in availability of any single provider or combination of providers that are included in the provider contract termination in question, serving 100 or more of the MCOP's members in the previous 12 months.
-For example, the MCOP terminates 10 providers each serving 25 members.
-This termination shall be reported, even though the providers individually do not meet the 100-member requirement.
-Overall, the group termination impacts 250 members and shall be reported.
-ODM reserves the right to require the MCOP to align an MCOP-initiated systemic change in panel to the annual open enrollment month; - c.
+No less than 90 days before the end date of any MCOP-initiated without cause termination of a provider subcontract that serves 100 or more of the MCOP's members in the previous 12 months.
+This includes individual practitioners in group practices which cumulatively have served 100 or more members in the previous 12 months.
+MCOP-initiated terminations of provider subcontracts that have served 100 or more of the MCOP's members may not take effect during the 90 days after the open enrollment month ends; - c.
 Prior to any MCOP-initiated provider panel changes that will or may result in provider network availability being reduced by 10% or more of available panel providers as of the date of the notice.
 MCOP-initiated changes may include, but are not limited to, restricting contracts for any service or with any providers by limiting subcontracts (including sole source contracting), terminating or restricting any providers or group of providers or by reducing payment rates; or - d.
 Within one business day of becoming aware of a provider-initiated hospital unit closure. - e.
 When a plan has been notified of a hospital termination, the MCOP may request ODM authorize an alternative notification area in accordance with OAC 5160-26-05.
 Upon request, ODM will determine the authorized notification area no later than 7 business days after receipt of the MCOP's submission.
 The notification timelines outlined in OAC rule 5160-26-05 will not be waived.
-The MCOP must submit the following details to ODM: - Provider information including name, provider type, address, and county where services were rendered, including details for all primary care providers (PCPs) or specialists if the provider is a hospital; - ii.
+The MCOP must submit the following details to ODM: - i.
+Provider information including name, provider type, address, and county where services were rendered, including details for all primary care providers (PCPs) or specialists if the provider is a hospital; - ii.
 Copy of the termination notice including the termination date; - iii.
 Number of members who used services from, or were assigned to, a PCP in the previous 12 months; and - iv.
 Results of an evaluation of the remaining contracts completed to assure adequate access, including the average and longest distance a member will need to travel to another provider, and the name, provider type, address, and county of the remaining contracts that can meet the access requirements. - v.
 For hospital terminations: - 1.
 Zip codes or counties of residence for members who used services in the previous 12 months;